Italy, fascinating and varied

 Climate and weather in Italy

+Italy is very elongated with its 1300km and the climate in the North differs somewhat from the South.
 The Italian climate is generally defined as “Mediterranean”, characterized by mild winters and hot summers.
 However, a continental climate with cold winters and hot summers is more widespread in the interior and northern regions.
-The Italian climate can be divided into three large macro areas: the humid subtropical one, which covers the entire Po Valley and a large part of the Adriatic coast; the Mediterranean one with hot summers, which branches off from Liguria to Calabria, as well as in Sicily and Sardinia; the oceanic one, which is typical of the Apennine and Prealpine areas, as well as Gargano and Murge areas.
+The Italian climate can be divided into three large macro areas

 The first urban settlements in Italy date back to the first millennium BC: first the Villanovan civilization, then the Etruscan civilization and only later the Roman one were coherent forms of territorial government and cultural development.